shubhampandey4447/sales_insight_using_tableau_and_sql/README.md

 - Region-wise and Segment-wise analysis
 - Top products by profit and quantity
 - Return impact and performance KPIs

-## Dashboard Preview

-> Coming soon: Will be uploaded to Tableau Public.

 ## My Role